Bowen-zhang96/CRL-SemCom-VidCI/README.md

 2. still change line 72/73 to test models under logs/24-03-08/24-03-08-MST/MST_fixed/v_1 or v_2 or v_3 or v_4
 3. open  line 366 in shutters/shutters_adaptive5_nomask.py and for testing v_1, v_2, v_3, v_4, action=1*, 2*, 3*, 4* torch.ones_like(action), respectively.

-Besides, we made a mistake for fixed ratio method when average ratio is 1 and mask B is not used.
+Besides, we made a mistake when plotting the figure for the fixed ratio method when the average ratio is 1 and mask B is not used.
 The PSNR should be 32.3 not 29.54.
 29.54 is the performance when mask B is used.
-I drew the picture in a hurry so made a mistake here.

-Train:
+<b>Train<b>:
 For training learned-ratio methods, run experiment_scripts/train_x.py.
 When training learned-ratio methods, we recover the video reconstruction network in fixed-ratio methods with action=4 by default.
 To adjust the average sampling rate, adjust the parameter in line 177 of train_x.py.
 As a reference, when 0.05 is used, the average ratio is about 3.25; when 1 is used, the average ratio is about 1.82.